 A piece of cast-iron cookware is a staple in any chef’s kitchen.
 It can be used for stovetop cooking, oven roasting, and even deep-frying.
 Not to mention the fantastic results campers and other camp cooking enthusiasts achieve when using their cast-iron cookware over flames or using briquettes.

-However, there are some foods that should not be cooked in a cast-iron pot or pan.
+However, there are some foods that should not be cooked in a cast iron skillet, pot, or iron pans.

-You should not cook acidic foods such as tomatoes, lemons, and other citrus foods, delicate proteins like white flakey fish and eggs.
+You should not cook acidic sauces and foods such as tomatoes, lemons, and other citrus foods, delicate proteins like white flakey fish, and eggs.
 Also, sticky foods, such as desserts with sugary sauces before carrying out a thorough seasoning of your cast-iron Dutch oven, skillet, or pan.

 What is Cast-Iron Cookware?

-They are sturdy and heavy cooking pots, ovens, and skillets (just to name a few) manufactured from iron that is then seasoned.
+They are sturdy and heavy cooking pots, ovens, and skillets (just to name a few) manufactured from iron that is then seasoned to create a non stick surface.
 The seasoned surface not only stops your food from sticking to the surface of the iron but protects your cast iron from rusting or worse – corroding.

 You will also find cast-iron cookware in the form of cast-iron coated in enamel that is suitable for use in a kitchen not on a campfire.